 Ida Cahill, BBBSOC’s Acting Executive Director, accepts a $2,500 donation from First Energy.

 The OceanFirst Foundation recently presented a $7,000 check to Sue Sedivec, former CEO of Big Brothers Big Sisters of Ocean County; Chief Mitchell Little of Toms River Police Department; and Ralph Wolff, Chairman of the Board of BBBSOC in support of the Bigs In Blue Program.
 Pictured are Katherine Durante, Executive Director of Ocean First Foundation and Nina Anuairo, Sr. Vice President of Ocean First Bank. www.oceanfirstonline.com MORE

-Sue Sedivec, CEO of Big Brothers Big Sisters of Ocean County (BBBSOC) was a guest speaker at the recent First Annual Dottie’s House Women’s Leadership Luncheon -- “Empowering women to become self-sufficient and free from violence”.
+Sue Sedivec, former CEO of Big Brothers Big Sisters of Ocean County (BBBSOC) was a guest speaker at the recent First Annual Dottie’s House Women’s Leadership Luncheon -- “Empowering women to become self-sufficient and free from violence”.
 MORE

 Big Brothers Big Sisters of Ocean County (BBBSOC) is proud to announce that Big Brothers Big Sisters Nationwide Leadership Council identified BBBSOC as a winner of the Big Brothers Big Sisters 2016 Gold Standard Award for their leadership, growth, and dedication to helping area youth.
 This is especially exciting for BBBSOC as they are celebrating their 20th Anniversary, 20 years of changing the lives of children in Ocean County.
 MORE